Michaeltlee/code-test/README.md

 will serve as a starting timestamp
 3. Complete the exercise below
 4. Commit progress regularly
-5. When your're done, upload your code
+5. When you're done, commit all your code except any dependencies
 6. Email Oi [oiwomark@furthered.com](mailto:oiwomark@furthered.com) with any questions/issues

 ### Requirements